feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

 * OPEN: Make Tweak --> "Press and hold" on by default.
 This is really awesome!
     TODO: check on empty user if it is maybe already default

 * OPEN: Panel, menu, Lock widget is probably most often used but hidden under "More settings..."
+    * "Lock widgets with left mouse button"

-* SOLVED: Sometimes switching between desktop layouts is grayed out --> Widgets were locked.
+* SOLVED/TODO: Sometimes switching between desktop layouts is grayed out --> Widgets were locked.
     = Unintuitive => REPORT

+* NOT REP: drag application from menu to folderview makes plasma crash
+    * happend only once

+* NOT REP: sddm: Reboot or Shutdown does not work and count down goes to negative values
+    * ...

 * OPEN: Make "Folder View" the default Desktop layout